ChanchalKumari1/Arduino-Leonardo-Game-Control-Joystick/README.md

 # Arduino Leonardo - HW-504 Joystick JoyStick Controller

-**Turn your Arduino Leonardo into a plug-and-play USB HID JoyStick to Play Games!**
+**Turn your Arduino Leonardo into a Plug-and-Play USB HID Joystick for Gaming!**

-This project uses the popular HW-504 analog joystick module to control your computer's cursor.
+This project uses the popular HW-504 analog joystick module and an Arduino Leonardo to create a USB HID joystick that is recognized by your PC without requiring any additional drivers.

+In this demonstration, I use the joystick to control movement in Counter-Strike, showing how easily the Arduino Leonardo can be transformed into a custom gaming controller.

 ## Features
 - **Plug-and-Play HID:** Emulates a standard USB mouse using the native USB capabilities of the ATmega32u4 chip.
 - **Precise Cursor Control:** Analog axes with a built-in "dead zone" to prevent cursor drift.
 - **Physical Click Feedback:** The onboard LED (Pin 13) lights up whenever the joystick button is pressed.
 - **Customizable Speed:** Adjust cursor sensitivity easily via a single variable.
+- Compatible with Windows as a standard game controller

 ## Hardware Requirements
 | Component | Quantity |